fp-ts/core/guides/Option.md

 );
 ```

-Fortunately, the fix is simple, when adding a computation that returns an `Option` to our pipeline we should use the `flatMap` function instead of the `map` function:
+To solve this issue, we need to use the `flatMap` function instead of the `map` function when adding a computation that returns an `Option` to our pipeline:

 ```ts
 import { pipe } from "@fp-ts/core/Function";